TheodoreWolf/TheodoreWolf.github.io/_pages/publications.md

 <details>
 <summary><i>Tips on running a succesful Masters Project</i>, UCL AI for Sustainable Development cohort 2022</summary>
 <br>
-My Masters project was a huge success and I was invited to give a talk to the incoming students on how to run a successful project by my supervisor Maria Perez Ortiz who is the head of the course.
+I did very well on my Masters Project and I was invited to give a talk to the incoming students on how to run a successful project by my supervisor Maria Perez Ortiz who is the head of the course.
 I talked about the importance of a preparing correctly.
 Especially, given that I had created my own topic.
 </details>
 <br>